mguinea/laravel-ddd-example/README.md

 Repository pattern

-Our repositories try to be as simple as possible usually only containing basic CRUD methods (delete, find, save and search).
+Our repositories try to be as simple as possible usually only containing basic CRUD methods (delete, find, save and list).
-If we need some query with more filters we use the Specification pattern also known as Criteria pattern.
-So we add a `search` method.

 #### CQRS

-Laravel Job has been used to implement commands, queries and events.
+Symfony Messenger has been used to implement commands, queries and events.

 #### My conventions